Washington Watch: Consensus on Workforce Pell regs

 This is a significant, though not final, step in the regulatory process.

-Usually, public two-year colleges are a distinct stakeholder group represented on a negotiated rulemaking committee, but in this case all public institutions — two-year and four-year — were lumped into one category.
+Usually, public two-year colleges are a distinct stakeholder group represented on such a committee, but in this case all public institutions — two-year and four-year — were lumped into one category.
 The American Association of Community Colleges (AACC) objected to the committee’s makeup, particularly given the importance of Workforce Pell to community colleges.

 Nonetheless, community colleges were represented in the process by Tonjua Williams, president of St. Petersburg College in Florida and a former member of the AACC board of directors, who served as alternative negotiator for public institutions of higher education.
 Williams and Melissa Gonzalez, the college’s chief legislative officer, worked tirelessly during the week to raise areas of concern for community colleges.